 In terms of security, despite both being open-source website builders, Prestashop downloadable set-up file is already PCI compliant by default while WooCommerce isn't.

 In addition, Prestashop is multilingual from the get-go.
 You have over 40 languages pre-translated.
 While with WooCommerce, you’ll have to learn the basics of translation of WordPress sites, understand .po/.mo files, and install an additional plugin.

-In comparison with WooCommerce, Prestashop also offers more built-in features for the catalogue, product details, logistics, promotional codes, and shopping cart rules.
-To have these features available on WooCommerce site, you will need to install a few plugins.
+In comparison with WooCommerce, Prestashop also offers more built-in features for the catalog, product details, logistics, promotional codes, and shopping cart rules.
+To have these features available on the WooCommerce site, you will need to install a few plugins.

 Lastly, Prestashop offers more alternative payment methods.
 WooCommerce allows +100 payment gateways through free and paid plugins.
 Nevertheless, for Prestashop, you have +250 options on the PrestaShop marketplace or PrestaShop Checkout solution.